 Sue Crampton (M.A.
 Ed.
 Author of ‘A Head Above Others' ISBN 978-09573977-8-1)

-We initially hired Charlie in 2013 as a first reader simply to read incoming stories and either send personal rejections back to the authors, or pass the stronger submissions on to rest of the editorial team.
+We initially hired Charlie as a first reader.
 She did this exceptionally well, but more notably quickly integrated herself into our publication through her very thoughtful insights on stories and feedback to authors.
 On occasions where we have considered asking an author to rewrite a piece, her suggestions for edits to notably strengthen the story have been particularly astute.
 Aside from her editing expertise, she has become quite involved in our editorial community, giving strong suggestions for marketing strategies and methods of promoting the magazine.
-Because of her enthusiasm and proactive participation in the magazine, she was promoted to Associate Editor in 2015 where she continued to provide valuable insights, support, and suggestions.
+As a result, she was promoted to Associate Editor where she continued to provide valuable insights, support, and suggestions.

 Dawn Lloyd - Editor in Chief, The Colored Lens